bespoken/sdk/README.md

 The reporting comes in these forms:
 * CSV File that summarizes results of utterance tests
-* Reporting via AWS Cloudwatch
 * Reporting via DataDog
+* Reporting via SQLite and Metabase

 Each is discussed in more detail below.